MikeMcl/bignumber.js/README.md

     x.e                                 // 2                exponent
     x.s                                 // -1               sign

-For futher information see the API reference in the *doc* folder.
+For futher information see the [API](http://mikemcl.github.io/bignumber.js/) reference from the *doc* folder.

 ## Test